A boy from Napier required an airlift to a Hawke's Bay hospital after a mountain biking accident during the weekend.

-Around 1.30PM on Saturday, the Lowe Rescue Corporation helicopter airlifted a 14-year-old boy from the Pan Pac mountain bike park near Whirinaki.
+About 1.30pm on Saturday, the Lowe Rescue Corporation helicopter airlifted a 14-year-old boy from the Pan Pac mountain bike park near Whirinaki.

-Yesterday Hawke's Bay Mountain Bike club chairman Scott Richardson said he did not know the young boy involved, or if he was a member of the club, but said it was "always distressing" to hear of an accident.
+boy involved, or if he was a member of the club, but said it was "always distressing" to hear of an accident.

 "It's always unfortunate to hear someone's hurt themselves," he said.

-While the park offered a great range of tracks, some of it was at an advanced level, and recent continuous rainfall had left the tracks slippery.
+Although the park offered a great range of tracks, some of it was at an advanced level, and recent continuous rainfall had left the tracks slippery.

 "Anyone can fall off their bike in those conditions," he said.
-The greasy tracks also meant bikers could "fall off as much on the easy flat stuff as the harder tracks."
+The greasy tracks also meant bikers could "fall off as much on the easy flat stuff as the harder tracks".

 In August, the Lowe Rescue Corporation helicopter airlifted another young man from the park after a similar accident.

-The teenage boy from Havelock North was thought to have broken his leg after falling from his bike.
+The boy from Havelock North was thought to have broken his leg after falling from his bike.

 He had been attended to at the scene by an advanced St John paramedic, before being flown to the Hawke's Bay Fallen Soldier's Memorial Hospital.